-Although there are innumerable interesting sites all over Istanbul, the ones we've listed below are some of the most famous.
+Although there are innumerable interesting sites throughout Istanbul, we've listed some of the most famous below.

 Blue Mosque (Sultan Ahmet Camii)

 Turkey's most iconic mosque, the Blue Mosque, is one of the most distinguishable features of Istanbul's skyline.
 It's one of the finest examples of Ottoman architecture and is still in use today.

 Topkapı Palace Museum

 Boasting spectacular views over the Bosphorus River and the Golden Horn, Topkapı Palace Museum was the seat of the Ottoman Empire for almost 400 years and home to nearly 3,000 people.
 Take a tour of the apartments, harem terraces and the royal bedchamber.
 They all provide a glimpse into Istanbul's fascinating past and the opulence of the sultans of the Ottoman Empire.

 Grand Bazaar (Kapalı Çarşı)

-Expats will love discovering the oldest and largest covered bazaar in the world when they come to Kapalıçarşı.
-Visitors can wind their way around the 65 streets, brimming with more than 4,000 shops, teahouses, hamams (Turkish baths), storehouses, mosques and fountains.
+Expats will love discovering the oldest and largest covered bazaar in the world when they come to Kapalı Çarşı.
+Visitors can wind their way around the 65 streets, brimming with more than 4,000 shops, teahouses, hamam (Turkish baths), storehouses, mosques and fountains.

 Museum of Turkish and Islamic Arts

 The Turkish and Islamic Art Museum is housed in what used to be the 16th-century palace of the Grand Vizier, Ibrahim Pasha.
-It features 40,000 examples of Selçuk, Mamluk and Ottoman Turkish art, as well as one of the richest and oldest collections of prayer rugs, carpets and kilims in the world.
+It features 40,000 examples of Seljuk, Mameluke and Ottoman Turkish art, as well as one of the world's richest and oldest collections of prayer rugs, carpets and kilim.